LenovoGuy98/kw-startup-go/README.md

 ## Requirements

 - Go
-- Fyne library and its dependencies.
+- goGtk library and its dependencies.

 ## Installation